-The General Assembly worked within this constitutional limitation and passed laws authorizing local governments to lease the tax-free property they own to businesses thus providing indirect property tax abatement for businesses.
-One law, the Industrial Building Bond Act of 1955 allows local governments to own and lease industrial property.8 The law has some stringent requirements, including a requirement for getting a certificate of public purpose and necessity from the state, which discourages its use by local governments.9 Another law authorizes local governments to form industrial development corporations, also known as industrial development boards (IDBs).
+businesses.
+One law, the Industrial Building Bond Act of 1955 allows local governments to own and lease industrial property.
+The law has some stringent requirements, including a requirement for getting a certificate of public purpose and necessity from the state, which discourages its use by local governments.
+Another law authorizes local governments to form industrial development corporations, also known as industrial development boards (IDBs).
 These boards are public nonprofit entities and can be formed by a single city or county or jointly by two or more local governments.
 The property owned by an IDB is tax-exempt and publicly owned.
-An IDB can lease property it owns to businesses.10
+An IDB can lease property it owns to businesses.